Waldo Williams: Life

-A pacifist, he was a conscientious objector in the Second World War, which led to his dismissal from a headmastership.
+Waldo was a conscientious objector in the Second World War, which led to his dismissal from a headmastership.
 During the Korean War (1950–1953) he refused to pay his income tax on pacifist grounds as a protest against the war and forced military conscription – a protest he continued until compulsory military service ended in 1963 and all the conscripted had been released.
 His goods were sequestrated by bailiffs and he was twice imprisoned in the early 1960s for refusing to pay his income tax.

 Meanwhile in the 1950s he joined the Quakers at Milford Haven.

-Williams's volume of poetry Dail Pren (Leaves of the Tree) was published in 1956 by Gwasg Gomer.
+Waldo Williams's volume of poetry Dail Pren (Leaves of the Tree) was published in 1956 by Gwasg Gomer.
 It has been described as the most outstanding work of Welsh language poetry published since 1945.

-By the 1950s, partly influenced by his friend D. J. Williams, he had become a supporter of Plaid Cymru and stood for it as a parliamentary candidate in the Pembrokeshire constituency at the 1959 General Election, winning 4.32 per cent (2,253) of the votes.
+By the 1950s, partly influenced by his friend D. J. Williams, Waldo Williams had become a supporter of Plaid Cymru.
+In the 1959 General Election he stood as a parliamentary candidate for Plaid Cymru in the Pembrokeshire constituency, winning 4.32 per cent (2,253) of the votes.

-In the late 1960s, Williams taught Welsh to children of 10–11 at the Holy Name Catholic School, Fishguard, Pembrokeshire.
+In the late 1960s, Waldo Williams taught Welsh to children of 10–11 at the Holy Name Catholic School, Fishguard, Pembrokeshire.
 He is said to have been a mesmerising teacher, passionate and enthusiastic, who used wooden silhouettes of farm animals with their names painted in Welsh on one side.

 Death and legacy

-Williams died in 1971 at St Thomas's Hospital, Haverfordwest, and was buried at Blaenconin Chapel burial ground in Llandissilio.
+Waldo Williams died in 1971 at St Thomas's Hospital, Haverfordwest.
+He was buried at the Blaenconin Baptist Chapel burial ground in Llandissilio, with his parents and his wife Linda.
 There is a memorial at Rhos-fach, near to his childhood home in Mynachlog-ddu.

 In 2019, Waldo Williams Primary School in Haverfordwest was named in his honour.

 The Waldo Williams room at Friends House, London, UK is named after him.